 To practise vipassana meditation is to follow the Noble Eightfold Path of the Buddha that involves morality, concentration and wisdom.

 – SILA, ethical conduct.
-This consists of five precepts that all practitioners must endeavour to obey: do not kill, do not steal, do not engage in sexual misconduct, do not lie and do not take intoxicants.
+This consists of at least the five precepts that all practitioners must endeavour to abide by: do not kill, do not steal, do not engage in sexual misconduct, do not lie and do not take intoxicants.

 – SAMADHI, concentration.
 This involves controlling the mind through focused attention.
-As long as the mind is concentrated, nothing can disturb it.
+As long as the mind is concentrated, mental impurities do not come and disturb it.

 – PAÑÑA, wisdom.
 This involves the uprooting of our “latent dispositions” and frees us from habits that have accumulated deep in the mind since time immemorial.